 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-The coronavirus illness COVID-19 has more and more state governments ordering more than 80 million Americans to stay at home — which consequently has millions of Americans working from home.
+Covid-19 has undoubtedly made working from the new norm, at least for the foreseeable future.
+While tech giants such as Google and Facebook were relatively quick with allowing employees to work from home until July 2021, you may not have been acclimated to working from home rather than your office.
 I've been at it for years.
 And I was a ride-or-type guy until I got a FitDesk 2.0.
 I had an exercise bike in my home office for more than a decade, and I had an office desk in my home office.
 It’s only during the last three years that I’ve had a FitDesk — an exercise bike with an attached desk — in my home office.
 And since I no longer have to choose between work and exercise, I’ve found myself working out more.

 Writing often means sitting at a computer often, which could entail some notable health issues, among them tight muscles and lack of exercise.
 I wanted to be more active, so I decided to look into alternatives to an office chair.